Dizbdeedee/gmdebug/README.md

 Run the following commands in the root folder

+`npm install`

 `haxe buildall.hxml`

 You may have to install some haxe libraries to complete the build.
 Check the output for information about missing haxe libraries.